-I am a Lecturer in Energy Engineering within the School of Engineering.
-Prior to this position, I worked as a Post-Doctoral Research Associate at the University of Manchester (2006–2011) and the University of Leicester (2011–2012).
+I am a Senior Lecturer in Energy Engineering within the School of Engineering.
+I joined the School in September 2012 as a Lecturer, and was promoted to Senior Lecturer in 2017.
+Prior to this, I worked as a Post-Doctoral Research Associate at the University of Manchester (2006–2011) and the University of Leicester (2011–2012).
 I received my BEng in Cryogenic and Refrigeration Engineering from Huazhong University of Science and Technology (China) in 2000 and my PhD in Thermal Engineering from Technical Institute of Physics and Chemistry, Chinese Academy of Sciences in 2006.
 Part of my PhD project was carried out at the Laboratoire d’Informatique pour la Mécanique et les Sciences de l’Ingénieur, CNRS, France (2004–2005).
 I am a Chartered Engineer (CEng), a Member of Institution of Mechanical Engineers (MIMechE), and also currently the Research Theme Coordinator for Heat Energy within the Energy Technology Partnership (ETP) of Scotland.

 My research is mainly focused on thermal energy technologies and their fundamental thermodynamic, heat transfer, fluid-dynamic problems.
 I am particularly interested in developing novel energy technologies to utilise low temperature heat sources such as geothermal energy, industrial waste heat, solar thermal energy, and exhaust heat of internal combustion engines, including but not limited to the topics as follows:

 - Organic Rankine Cycle and Kalina Cycle power generation technologies

 - Thermoacoustic generator, heat pump, refrigerator, and gas liquefier

 - Combined cooling, heat and power (cogeneration and trigeneration)